hyperledger/indy-hipe/text/AMES/README.md

 }
 ```

+# Future Changes
+[future]: #future-changes

+Currently only keys are used for this implementation.
+This is due to lack of capability in libindy.
+As soon as libindy does allow for DID resolution we will transition to supporting DIDs with Key references in the kid and sender fields.

 # Drawbacks
 [drawbacks]: #drawbacks

 The current implementation of the "pack()" message is currently Hyperledger Indy specific.
 It is based on common crypto libraries ([NaCl](https://nacl.cr.yp.to/)), but the wrappers are not commonly used outside of Indy.
 There's currently work being done to fine alignment on a cross-ecosystem interopable protocol, but this hasn't been achieved yet.
 This work will hopefully bridge this gap.

 # Rationale and alternatives
 [alternatives]: #alternatives